jamesmh/coravel/README.md

 ### Installation

-Coravel requires a few dependencies that the cli will manage for you.
+Coravel requires a few dependencies that the CLI will manage for you.

 To install Coravel, run: